 D1 Yes No D1 Does your institution enroll transfer students?
-(If no, please skip to Section E) X D1 If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? Х
+(If no, please > skip to Section E) ^ D1 If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at X other colleges/universities?

-D2 Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in fall 2008.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2010.